bhoomigundecha/Jugaad/README.md

 | Embeddings | **Qwen3-Embedding-8B** (4096-dim) via Nebius | Spoken queries don't match catalog text — "something for a wedding" must match "Ethnic Wear: Sherwani" |
 | Vector search | **Qdrant Cloud** | Hybrid retrieval: strict keyword+vector match first, pure semantic fallback |

+**Why these, specifically:** Groq over OpenAI/Anthropic because sub-200ms token generation on LPU hardware keeps the negotiation feeling live — a 3-second thinking pause kills it.
+Sarvam over ElevenLabs/Google because it's built natively for Indian phonetics and code-switching, not bolted on after English.
+WebSocket over REST polling because negotiation is bidirectional — REST would tax every exchange with 400–800ms of dead air.

 ### The guardrail that makes it trustworthy

 The LLM handles the conversation; deterministic code handles the numbers.
 Price Intelligence computes the floor (hard minimum), target, opening anchor, and tactic set per persona **before any LLM call**.
 The agent cannot close below the floor no matter what the buyer says — it is enforced server-side as a constraint, not a prompt suggestion.